vertica/Social-Media-Connector/README.md

 	* `TwitterAgent.sinks.Vertica.port` - HP Vertica Database Port.
 Default is 5433.
 	* `.databasename`, `.username`, `.password` - The database and credentials required to access the database.
 	* `TwitterAgent.sinks.Vertica.tableName` - The table name into which the tweets are loaded.
 Provide the name now, you will create the table in HP Vertica later.
+	*
+	Note: The parameter `TwitterAgent.sinks.Vertica.cleanup` removes the JSON files stored in the `TwitterAgent.sinks.Vertica.directory` directory after the data is loaded into HP Vertica.
+If you want to retain those files, then change the value to _false_.
+Note that you may eventually fill up your filesystem with JSON files if you do not manually prune the files on a regular basis.

 Building and Installing